psharma04/academic-kickstart/content/courses/english-advanced-hsc/_index.md

 # Title for the menu link if you wish to use a shorter link title, otherwise remove this option.
 linktitle: "HSC English Advanced"

+tags: [Year 12, English, English Advanced, Index]

 # Page summary for search engines.
-summary: (in)Complete English Advanced HSC Course.
+summary: Notes and Resources for Advanced English.

 # Date page published
 date: 2020-13-02